When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 Both of these types of data are likely to play a critical role in personalizing experiences for your visitors.

-First-Party Personalization vs Third-Party Cookieless
+First Party Personalization vs Third Party Cookieless

-There are certainly some challenges when users don’t accept first party cookies, as in those cases it is not possible to track the impact of recommendations for those visitors (e.g. if they clicked or went on to buy).
+It’s important to note that when a user doesn’t accept first party cookies when they visit a site, there are some drawbacks.
+In those cases, it is not possible to track the impact of recommendations for those visitors (e.g. if they clicked or went on to buy).

 However, even when visitors don’t wish to be tracked on a website, it is possible and, in fact, imperative that the recommendations shoppers receive are always relevant.